georgeCog/Condition-Tracker/README.md

 # Condition Tracker

-Condition trainer is a simple webapp for keeping track of player statuses in tabletop roleplaying games such as Pathfinder and D&D. It allows a user to create player cards with some player information on them.
+Condition Tracker is a simple webapp for keeping track of player statuses in tabletop roleplaying games such as Pathfinder and D&D. It allows a user to create player cards with some player information on them.
 Status effects can then be added to the card to be toggled on or off.

 ### Getting Started